mawdev1/remote-trainer/README.md

 ## 🎨 Design Philosophy

-Ext & Flex is built with these principles in mind:
+RepsXtension is built with these principles in mind:

 - **🚀 Speed** — Popup loads instantly.
 No spinners, no waiting.
 - **🎯 Focus** — Do one thing well.
 Track exercises, nothing else.